robinrendle/aeve/content/draft.md

 ‘Folks aren’t kidding when they call these rainforests the *Lungs of the World*

 Only one guy had exhausted Aeve’s imagination, contributing to her rambling diatribe with questions, jokes and serious looks of anxiety.

+Over the coming months Aeve felt that she wanted to hold onto the sails of his unrelenting, full-bodied laughter, safeguarding each and every moment in a glassy bottle.
+With her own hands she’d build a storehouse to keep these bottles safe, as they would need to be catalogued by time, place and origin so she could revisit them in the future; they’d need archivin, indexing and maintenance.
+She decided she would spend the rest of her career building a lirbary to record that indistinguishable laughter.
+This date-guy was smart, funny and best of all, he had an easy smile.